This Discussion channel is currently closed.

 Default_avatar

-David Dalquist about 8 years ago
+David Dalquist almost 9 years ago

 Xcel Energy has yet once AGAIN asked for another huge rate increase – every year – for another three years out into the future.
 The Minnesota Public Utilities Commission (MPUC) has just given a huge 3-year rate increase to this rapacious energy company.
 MPUC needs to do a much better job of it this time, and deny every penny of the requested rate increase.
 Xcel Energy has not given any real reason for asking for a rate increase.
 All they say is maintaining and upgrading its system, a catchall that means anything, or nothing.
 Many commenters have given many excellent technical reasons for denying this rate increase.
 MPUC needs to consider more than just technicals.
 There is too much of a crushing financial burden on a lot of residents in this request for yet another huge rate increase, especially in view of what happened to too many people in the midst of the last huge rate increase given to Xcel Energy.